 - The Ace: Karl Franz is a great warrior, a tireless and competent statesman, and a fine amateur of art.
 It is no wonder many people claim that the Empire remains whole thanks to him first.

-- Amulet of Concentrated Awesome: The Silver Seal is a talisman crafted under Magnus the Pious to protect its wearer from Daemons.
-In game it gives Karl Franz a 4+ ward save and Magic Resistance.
+- Amulet of Concentrated Awesome: He owns the Silver Seal, a talisman crafted under Magnus the Pious to protect its wearer from Daemons.
+In-game, it increase Karl Franz's resistance to damage and specifically makes him resistant to magical attacks.

 - Authority Equals Asskicking: This guy is the leader of the Empire.
 He's also a major league ass-kicker.